vinisbitten/learning-docker/README.md

 * docker-compose is a tool that allows us to run multiple containers at once
 * As default, it will look for a file called docker-compose.yaml, but we can specify the file we want to use
+* You might want to take a look at the docker-compose.laravel.yaml file
+* It's a docker-compose file that runs the same containers as the fase02 example
 * Some interesting commands:

 ```bash